maxpou/maxpou.fr/content/posts/2017-08-22-js-exercises-explained/index.md

 **Answer**

 We got the following error *TypeError: fido.bark is not a function*.
-On the previous code, we set the bark function on an another function (`Dog()`), which is also a constructor.
+On the previous code, we set the bark function on another function (`Dog()`), which is also a constructor.
 Is it possible because in JavaScript, functions are objects.

 2 solutions: